J.P. Crawford Player Props: Mariners vs. Giants

 Giants Pitching Rankings

-- The 8.8 strikeouts per nine innings compiled by the Giants pitching staff ranks 12th in the league.
+- The Giants pitching staff ranks 11th in the league with a collective 8.9 strikeouts per nine innings.

+- The Giants give up the sixth-fewest home runs in baseball (88 total, one per game).

+- Winn (0-1) takes the mound for the Giants to make his second start of the season.

-- His last appearance came on Wednesday against the Toronto Blue Jays, when the right-hander threw five innings, surrendering five earned runs while allowing eight hits.
+- His most recent appearance was on Thursday against the Toronto Blue Jays, when the righty tossed six innings, surrendering two earned runs while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.